Work Bus: Synopsis

-Jim Halpert (John Krasinski) is irritated that Dwight Schrute (Rainn Wilson) will not fulfill his landlord responsibilities and fix the dangerously substandard office wiring, as Dwight does not want to pay for the expensive rewiring or give everyone a week off for this purpose.
-Jim comes up with a plan to pretend that the building’s magnetic power is affecting Dwight’s fertility, in order to get the repairs as well as a week off from work for his wife Pam (Jenna Fischer) (whom he is trying to be extra nice to in order to show gratitude for her supporting him for his new job plans).
+Jim Halpert is irritated that Dwight Schrute will not fulfill his landlord responsibilities and fix the dangerously substandard office wiring, as Dwight does not want to pay for the expensive rewiring or give everyone a week off for this purpose.
+Jim comes up with a plan to pretend that the building’s magnetic power is affecting Dwight’s fertility, in order to get the repairs as well as a week off from work for his wife Pam (whom he is trying to be extra nice to in order to show gratitude for her supporting him for his new job plans).
 The fertility prank is executed when Jim pops a few kernels in a popcorn bag and places it under one of the exposed areas, to make it look like the magnetic power popped it.
-Dwight promptly shuts down the office, but to the disappointment of Jim, rents a tightly-spaced bus for the staff to work on.
-At one point, they pick up a hitchhiker, which turns out to be Creed Bratton (Creed Bratton), who was playing hooky.
+Dwight promptly shuts down the office, but to the disappointment of Jim, rents a tightly-spaced bus for the staff to work on; Clark Green and Darryl Philbin leave the bus to stretch their legs.
+While Dwight is gleeful at first for ruining Jim's plan, Jim manages to convince Andy to force Dwight to drive the bus to a local pie store, leaving behind Clark and Darryl.
+At one point, they pick up a hitchhiker, which turns out to be Creed Bratton, who was playing hooky.

-Jim harnesses the office workers' love of a local pie stand to please Pam.
-Kevin Malone (Brian Baumgartner) shows a hidden talent for math now that pie is involved, able to calculate the time it would take to drive to the stand before it closes.
+Jim harnesses the office workers' love of the local pie stand to please Pam.
+Kevin Malone shows a hidden talent for math now that pie is involved, able to calculate the time it would take to drive to the stand before it closes.
 Annoyed by the pressure, Dwight eventually gets angry and climbs onto the roof of the bus, refusing to drive any further.
 Pam suspects something else is wrong and asks Jim to talk to him.
-Jim learns that Dwight thought his magnetic power prank was real as he suspects he is infertile, which he believes explains why he was not the father of Angela Martin's (Angela Kinsey) baby.
+Jim learns that Dwight thought his magnetic power prank was real as he suspects he is infertile, which he believes explains why he was not the father of Angela Martin's baby.
 Jim assures Dwight that that was a prank, and that he is like a father to the entire office.
 Enlightened, Dwight drives everyone to the pie stand where they have a great finish to their day.

-Nellie Bertram (Catherine Tate) asks for Andy Bernard's (Ed Helms) help in adopting a baby, as the local adoption agency requires a reference letter from an employer.
+Nellie Bertram asks for Andy Bernard's help in adopting a baby, as the local adoption agency requires a reference letter from an employer.
 Andy promises to read her application letter, but tells the camera crew he will only sign it if she admits that she is a horrible person in it.
-However, Andy is unaware that Erin Hannon (Ellie Kemper) is using her own painful past as a non-adopted orphan to help Nellie with the process.
+However, Andy is unaware that Erin Hannon is using her own painful past as a non-adopted orphan to help Nellie with the process.
 When Andy coldly rejects Nellie's letter (which Erin helped her write), Nellie accepts his decision, but Andy is stunned to hear Erin crying sadly over the failure.
 He finally adds some mildly snarky but complimentary lines to her letter and signs onto it as a reference, leaving Nellie overjoyed.